-Several controversies have started due to places donating to places with belief systems that may differ from their views.
-Chick-fil-a has received backlash due to donating money to organizations not supporting the LGBTQ movement.
+Several controversies have started due to companies donating to places with belief systems that may differ from their views.
+Chick-fil-A received backlash due to donating money to organizations not supporting the LGBTQ movement.

 “I don’t care about refraining from other places due to my beliefs unless the store or company supports a organization or group that is really bad.”
-Jabez explained.
+Jabez said.